frabakal/anniv/README.md

-# Underwater Photobooth Web App 🐠
+# Photobooth & Archives Web App

-An underwater-themed photobooth web application built with vanilla HTML, CSS, and JavaScript.
-Add cute sea creatures and bubbles to your photos and download them as a photo strip🐡
+An anniversary gift that contains a photobooth web application and archive video collection built with vanilla HTML, CSS, and JavaScript.

 ## Features
 - Live camera preview and photo capture